 Have you ever wondered if there were gay pirates?

-Earlier this month on The Pride Podcast, host Levi Chambers spoke with pirate scholar and historian Rebecca Simon about the very real gay pirates who sailed the seven seas.
+Not long ago on The Pride Podcast, host Levi Chambers spoke with pirate scholar and historian Rebecca Simon about the very real gay pirates who sailed the seven seas.
 The episode focuses on same-sex relationships among pirates during the Golden Age of Piracy.
 It’s a period in which there were three major spikes in maritime piracy during the 17th and 18th centuries.
 The Golden Age of Piracy lasted just about 75 years, and during this era it’s estimated that there were more than 5,000 pirates at sea.

 Unsurprisingly, some of those pirates were unapologetically gay.
 Although many historians debate the existence of relationships among gay pirates, some believe they may have been the norm.
 Pirates already lived outside of social standards and were generally rebellious.
 So even though same-sex relationships were illegal and punishable by death at the time, so was piracy.